JohnBinford/AppleWood-Pointe/readme.md

 * * *

 ## One of the guys wondered what the strange square metal "pipe" was in the ceiling of a commoon area.
--  John recently spotted this collection of the pipes he described in Stacy's recent picture upload.
+-  John recently spotted this collection of those pipes in Stacy's recent picture upload.
    -  If anyone knows what they might be, please email John.  johnathan.binford@gmail.com </br>
 <img src = "./Collateral/Strange-Pipe.png"> </br>
 </br>